meadsteve/MonWorkGo/README.md

 )->start();
 ```

-## Reporting on the progess of the work
+## Reporting on the progress of the work
 The worker object can also be provided with a psr logger.
 In addition to sending debug messages to this logger the work function also gets passed the logger as the second argument so can report on its own progress.

 ```php